covprehension/CoVprehension/README.md

 CoVprehension is a collective of researchers trying to explain the current epidemic of COVID-19 simply yet with scientific tools.

+You can publicly see tracking data here : [https://covprehension.goatcounter.com/](https://covprehension.goatcounter.com/)

 ## How to contribute to the project

 ### I'm a writer / translator